mikeshiyan/WebAudioPlayer/README.md

 * Easy **events** subscription.
 * Time **markers**.
 These are callbacks that are executed after specified amount of playback time.
-* Also the volume control, play / stop / pause / seek / next / previous methods,
+* Also the volume control, repeatable lists, play / stop / pause / seek / next /
-  various time getters, and many more.
+  previous / shuffle methods, various time getters, and many more.

 To submit bug reports and feature suggestions, or to track changes: https://github.com/mikeshiyan/WebAudioPlayer/issues